jeffwilcox/mpns/README.md

 mpns.sendToast(httpspushUri, options, callback);
 ```

+### HTTP proxy support

+If the options passed into a tile or push call include a `proxy` value, the proxy server information will be used.
+The string value should be the URI to the proxy, including host, for example: `{ proxy: 'http://yourproxy:8080'}`.

 ### Results object information
 A results object is passed back through the callback and has important information from MPNS.